 Working with Rolls-Royce and the University of Manchester, this project will develop the technologies crucial to creating hydrogen-powered aviation.

 Project “Novel Electrocatalysts for Green Hydrogen Electrolysis” focuses on developing new catalyst materials to enable the direct electrolysis of seawater for the economical and sustainable production of hydrogen.

 The researchers will develop new catalysts based on hard coatings, used widely in the precision machining industry, to replace existing noble-metal catalysts such as platinum and iridium for the electrolysis process.
 As an additional benefit, the new catalysts can protect against corrosion, enabling the direct electrolysis of seawater and marinization of electrolysers for use in freshwater scarce areas.

 The research developed in collaboration with Hardide Coatings and the University of Manchester could reduce the costs of green hydrogen production without increasing freshwater stress.
 The research capitalises on the photo/electrochemistry facility at Cranfield University, of fundamental importance for development and testing of new materials for next generation electrolysers and fuel cells.

 Hydrogen research at Cranfield

-The funding builds on Cranfield’s expertise in hydrogen research – the University’s Hydrogen Research Network brings together researchers covering the whole supply chain of hydrogen.
+The funding builds on Cranfield’s expertise in hydrogen research – the University’s Hydrogen Gateway brings together researchers covering the whole supply chain of hydrogen.